 (May only be battery-powered projects using battery components and wiring).
-Exhibit a:
+Exhibit one of the following:

 - momentary switch,

 - simple switch,

 - basic circuit,

 - electromagnet,

 - galvanometer, OR

 - an electric motor.

 Projects must include a report explaining how the project was constructed and the principles demonstrated.
 Recommendations can be found on the EEC website.